 |Retirement Age||% of Pension|

-By law, if you are eligible to receive pension benefits and wait to submit a retirement application, PERF can only pay up to six months of retroactive benefits from the date INPRS receives the application.
+By law, if you are eligible to receive pension benefits and wait to submit a retirement application, PERF can only pay up to six (6) months of retroactive pension benefits from the date PERF receives the application.

 The pension elections you make at retirement will affect the amount of your monthly payment and determine whether or not any survivors or beneficiaries will receive a monthly payment after you pass away.
 How much you receive each month in retirement benefits will depend on your wages, service, pension option and ASA election.

 Five-Year Certain and Life (formerly PERF Option 10/TRF A-1): You will get a monthly benefit for the rest of your life.
-If you pass away before receiving benefit payments for five years, your beneficiary will receive that monthly benefit for the remainder of those five years OR a lump sum distribution equal to the present value of those remaining payments.
-After five years, there are no payments available to the beneficiary stop at the end of that five year period.
+If you pass away before receiving five years of payments, your beneficiary will get that monthly benefit for the remainder of those five years.
+The beneficiary can also choose a lump sum equal to the present value of those remaining payments.
+Payments to the beneficiary stop at the end of that five year period.

-Example: Member X has been retired and receiving a monthly benefit for 24 months.
+Example: Retired member X has been receiving a monthly benefit for 24 months.
 During the 24th month, member X dies.
-The beneficiary of member X is entitled to receive the monthly benefit for the remaining 36 months or the present-day value of the remaining payments.
+Member X’s beneficiary is entitled to receive the monthly benefit for the remaining 36 months or the present-day value of the remaining payments.